threedaymonk/castme/README.markdown

 Usage
 -----

+1. Create a directory for each feed you wish to host under public.
-1. Copy over the mp3 files you want to podcast into public/shows.
+2. Copy over the mp3 files you want to podcast into `public/<directory>`.
-2. Host the app using your webserver of choice.
+3. Host the app using your webserver of choice (or just type `rackup`)
-3. Add the url of your webserver in iTunes => Advanced => Subscribe to podcast.
+4. Add the RSS url (`/<directory>.rss`) to your podcast listening program.